defold/doc/docs/en/tutorials/war-battles.md

     ![player script](images/war-battles/player_script.png)

-2. Open *main.collection*, <kbd>Right click</kbd> the game object "player" and select <kbd>Add component file</kbd>.
+2. Open *main.collection*, <kbd>Right click</kbd> the game object "player" and select <kbd>Add Component File</kbd>.
 Pick the new file "/main/player.script" as the file to use for the component.

 You now have a script that runs in the "player" game object.
 It does not do anything yet though.
 Let's start by adding player movement.